gliderkite/grpc-transfer/README.md

 ## How to test

-The project includes a python script with basic unit tests that can be run in order to test the client and server functionality.
+The project includes a python script with basic integration tests that can be run in order to test the client and server functionality.
 The script can be run as:
 ```
 python test/src/grpc_test.py --bin <build artifacts directory> --size <file size>